MartinKHovden/m3h3/docs/source/electro_guide.rst

                 amplitude=5,
                 degree=0)

 Note that the string in expression can be any expression allowed in c++.
-The stimuluses can now be connected to the subdomains via the Markerwise class
+The stimuluses can now be applied to the subdomains via the Markerwise class

 .. code-block:: python